sjcruz/sjcruz.github.io/content/contact.md

 ---
-title: "Get in Touch"
+title: "Get in youch"
 cms_exclude: true

-type: "widget_page"
+view: citation
 ---

-**Prospective student** interested in joining my research group at **Texas A&M University at Galveston (TAMUG)**, I especially welcome applicants with **strong quantitative and programming backgrounds** and an interest in climate-ready fisheries and human–natural systems.
+For **prospective student** interested in joining my research group at **Texas A&M University at Galveston (TAMUG)**, I especially welcome applicants with **strong quantitative and programming backgrounds**.

 **How to reach me:**
 Email is the best first contact: [scruz@tamu.edu](mailto:scruz@tamu.edu).